 When older structures are remodeled or torn down, the risk of asbestos inhalation increases.
 This possibility should be taken into account whenever dealing with the destruction or remodeling of older homes.
 Inadvertent exposure to asbestos can still occur if workers or homeowners are not aware that asbestos was used in the making of their home or business.

 Environmental Asbestos Exposure

 Asbestos is found naturally in rocks and soil.
-There are certain areas of the world where there is an increase in asbestos in the soil so that there is a higher chance of developing mesothelioma.
+There are certain areas of the world where there is an abundance of asbestos in the soil increasing the likelihood of developing mesothelioma for those living nearby.

 There are two areas with natural asbestos in the U.S. They are in El Dorado Hills, California and Libby, Montana.
 Libby was home to an asbestos-contaminated mine, which was declared a public health hazard in 2009.
 The EPA expects it to be cleaned up by 2018.

 There are no active asbestos mines currently in the U.S. People who live where these mines were located are still at risk for asbestos exposure.